 The Principal Investigator (PI) on a sponsored project has the primary responsibility for technical and fiscal management, but the fiscal oversight is often delegated to an administrator with knowledge about the project.
 Standard printouts from accounting systems are often a pain point for PIs and their administrative support staff and a barrier to ongoing fiscal management.

-Finance Management Is a Top Challenge
+Funding Management Is a Top Challenge

 Preliminary findings from the 2018 Faculty Workload Survey conducted by the Federal Demonstration Partnership found that monitoring project finances was cited by over 90 percent of respondents as the biggest administrative burden faced by federally funded principal investigators.
 Those PIs ranked the need for improved transparency, accuracy and timeliness of grant expenditures balances as the highest priority for needed change.